Shagon1k/AHurynovich-CV/_docs/typography.md

 1. Download Custom Font.
 Make sure that it is free or buy if it is not;
     > 💡 ***Note**: Paid fonts is usually quite expensive.*
 2. If you plan to use new Font in different specific styles (font weights, italic) - download all according Fonts styles separately (if exist);
-3. If downloaded Custom Font and/or it's styles files miss one of necessary extensions (EOT, TTF, WOFF, WOFF2) - use special tools to prepare ones (e.g. [Web Fonts Generator](https://transfonter.org/));
+3. If downloaded Custom Font and/or it's styles files miss one of necessary extensions (TTF, WOFF, WOFF2) - use special tools to prepare ones (e.g. [Web Fonts Generator](https://transfonter.org/));
 4. Paste all new Custom Font files into **folder**: [/src/assets/fonts/](/src/assets/fonts/).
 Follow existing file name pattern: `[font-name]-[font-style].[extension]`;
     - If you add new Custom Font - just add new files;
     - If you replace one of existing Custom Fonts - don't forget to remove unnecessary files;